-Creating a Decision-Rich Environment–just one of the 36 tools in my 7-Step Parenting Success System course–gives kids this opportunity.
+Creating a Decision-Rich Environment–just one of the 36 tools in my 7-Step Parenting Success System® online training program–gives kids this opportunity.
 It allows them to make choices that empower them and offers a portion of the control they crave.

 Children may feel empowered by choosing their room in the new house, picking-out new sheets and decorations, and determining the new school activities they’d like to be a part of.
 They can be involved in meal planning–even if some of those meals are take-out.